zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.25 - Improved detecting which sketch directory the user means by fuzzy matching.
   * 1.1.24 - Adds progress spinning bar for pulling images, which take a long time.
   * 1.1.23 - Various fixes for MacOS
   * 1.1.22 - Selecting sketch now allows strings and narrowing down paths if ambiguity